 Vikings, human sacrifice and bad hygiene: Early Islamic descriptions of Russia and Ukraine

 Editor’s note: The excerpts and accounts found in this article are based on translations of works by Ibn Fadlan and other Muslim writers published in "Ibn Fadlan and the Land of Darkness: Arab Travellers in the Far North" (Penguin Classics).
-They include descriptions of ritual abuse and murder that may be distressing to some readers.

 By the time the Arab chronicler Ahmed ibn Fadlan was born in the late 9th century, Muslim dynasties such as the Umayyads and the Abbasids ruled over territories stretching from Morocco in the west to much of Central Asia in the east and north.